 At least 2 pathologic eating patterns may be associated with obesity:

-Similar but less extreme patterns, classified as eating disorders not otherwise specified (EDNOS), probably contribute to excess weight gain in more people.
-For example, nocturnal eating contributes to excess weight gain in many people who do not have night-eating syndrome.
+Similar but less extreme patterns probably contribute to excess weight gain in more people.
+For example, eating after the evening meal contributes to excess weight gain in many people who do not have night-eating syndrome.

 Complications of obesity include the following: